watchduck/discrete_helpers/discretehelpers/boolf/methods/_hyperfission/README.md

 # hyperfissions

-This is an extension of [fissions](../../properties/_fissions) to multiple dimensions.
+This is an extension of [fissions](../../metributes/_fissions) to multiple dimensions.
-(While fissions are properties, these are methods.)
+(While fissions are metributes, these are methods.)

 See [test](_test.py) for examples.